tommyrharper/bowling-scorecard/README.md

 - I made a false assumption that on the final frame, the game is complete after a spare.
 This is false!
 This is the root of the error.
 Lets fix it.
 GREEN.
 - Time to refactor.
 I refactored a few methods including this.addSpareBonus().
 GREEN.

+Test for 9 strikes, 2,2.
+RED.

+- Change ```else if``` statement to ```if```.
+GREEN.

+Test for 10 times open frames and then a 5 scores 150.
+RED.

+- Another false assumption, there should be no spare bonus on the second last role.
+GREEN.

+As far as I can tell that is it.
+I can't think of any more edge cases.
+It seems to be working.